Showing posts with label gatlinburg. Show all posts

 Day 2: Monday, September 29, 2014

-I thought everyone would like to visit Forbidden Caverns.
+Everyone would like to visit Forbidden Caverns.

-We ate breakfast, dressed and rode to Forbidden Caverns.
+We ate breakfast, dressed, and rode to Forbidden Caverns.

 Blowing Cave Mill